Smoky Burgess: Cincinnati Reds

-At the beginning of the 1955 season, Burgess was once again traded for Andy Seminick and returned to Cincinnati, where he finally got the chance to play every day.
+At the beginning of the 1955 season, after playing seven games for the Phillies, Burgess was once again traded for Andy Seminick.
+The Phillies traded Burgess, Steve Ridzik and Stan Palys to the Cincinnati Reds for Seminick, Glen Gorbous and Jim Greengrass.
+In being returned to Cincinnati, Burgess finally got the chance to play every day.
 He rose to the occasion, hitting for a .306 batting average for the rest of the season along with 20 home runs and 77 runs batted in (RBI) gaining his second consecutive berth on the National League All-Star team.
+Burgess started 103 of the 116 games in which he played for the Reds that season, and had a career-high number of plate appearances in a season for any team on which he ever played (477).

-On July 29, 1955, Burgess hit three home runs and had nine runs batted in during a game against the Pittsburgh Pirates.
+On July 29, 1955, Burgess hit three home runs and had nine runs batted in during a game against the Pittsburgh Pirates, including a grand slam home run.
+Roberto Clemente caught a fourth long drive that Burgess hit at the right field screen at Crosley Field.
 He began the 1956 season as the Reds' starting catcher, but when the team faltered early in the season, Reds manager Birdie Tebbetts decided to shake things up, and replaced Burgess with a younger man, Ed Bailey.
+Burgess started 53 games in 1956, with a .275 batting average, 12 home runs and 39 runs batted in (RBI).
+Burgess said his most memorable career pinch hit came on the last day of the 1956 season, when Tebbetts asked him to hit a home run to tie the Red's all-time team home run record in a season.
+Burgess successfully hit a home run against the Chicago Cubs' Sad Sam Jones; the only time in his career Burgess ever went to bat with the intention of hitting a home run.